 Cougar Anatomy model 1/6th scale - flesh & superficial muscle

-At 1/6th scale It represents the largest size cougar at approximately 9 ft (300 cm) long, from tip of the nose to the tip of the tail, weighting at 220 lb.
+At 1/6th scale this cougar écorché is one of seven models in the "Big Cats anatomy écorché", It represents the largest size cougar at approximately 9 ft (300 cm) long, from tip of the nose to the tip of the tail, weighting at 220 lb.
 The cougar model is created from references of the live animals, the head is sculpted on top of a 3D scanned skull of a very large cougar.
 The cougar Anatomy model is approx 12" long, highly detailed it shows superficial muscle on one side, surface anatomy on the other side.
 It features a detachable head, this allows the option of switching to the Mouth-Opened "Roar" head(sold separately) for alternative reference.
-This size is perfect for desktop reference, handling, teaching or study.
+This size of an anatomy tool is perfect as a desktop reference of anatomy for sculptor, or as animal anatomy for the artist; the size is design for ease of handling, for teaching, or study.

 This set includes the Mouth-closed head, the body, and large base.